Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 No, it sure don't.

-And I isn't that weird, man.
+And isn't that weird, man?

-Is that these people advocate for like some socialist system, some Marxist system, but yet they actually hate the working class.
+Is that these people advocate for like some socialist system, some Marxist system, but yet they actually hate the working class?

-Yeah, the tension is there between the people that are really actually the working class and these people who claim to advocate for the working class, and it's clear as day.
+The tension is there between the people that are really actually the working class and these people who claim to advocate for the working class.

-And it's funny because I feel like we have like that that niche that they can't stand, like that logic.
+And it's funny because I feel like we have like that niche that they can't stand, like that logic.

 We just have that basic logic, like, dude, this is insanity.

-Like, you hear yourself, like, and they they can't stand it.
+And they can't stand it.

-They're like, well, go look up this scientific journal, and we're like, get out of here.
+They're like, well, go look up this scientific journal.

-Like, we don't have time, and it infuriates them.
+Like, we don't have time.

-It because they I feel like a lot of people really do try to, especially the ones that went to the universities, it's not all of them.
+It, because they, I feel like a lot of people really do try to, especially the ones that went to the universities.

-I met some good people, but a large portion of them, they try to look down on people, like you said, man, it's like they feel like they're superior in a way.
+I met some good people, but a large portion of them, they try to look down on people.

 And it's like, you're really not.